 The difference a day makes: Mary Moffat’s journal 1819-1820

 Please reference as: Liz Stanley (2017) ‘The Difference a Day Makes: Mary Moffat’s journal 1819-1820’ Whites Writing Whiteness www.whiteswritingwhiteness.ed.ac.uk/curiosities/MaryMoffatJournal/ and also provide the paragraph number as appropriate if quoting.

 1. The voyage out

 1.1 Mary Moffat (1795-1870) nee Smith married the missionary Robert Moffat immediately after her arrival in South Africa in late 1819.
 She was the daughter of market gardeners from near Manchester who were evangelical Congregationalists.
 Robert Moffat, originally from Scotland, had worked for the Smiths as a gardener, and was later trained and ordained and became an LMS missionary who was sent to South Africa.
 She had experienced a call to the mission field every bit as strong as his.
 After some opposition, in part because it would most likely mean they would never see her again, in part because they thought her call to mission work might be transitory, in part because they worried about the strength of Robert Moffat’s feelings, her parents eventually consented to their marriage.
 The then Mary Smith left Dukinfield in the north-west of England in early September 1819 to join him.

-1.2 After a lengthy voyage by sail, Mary Smith arrived in Cape Town in early December 1819 and was married a few days later.
+1.2 After a lengthy voyage by sail, Mary Smith arrived in Cape Town in early December 1819 and she and Robert were married a few days later.
 She had promised her parents she would write and send to them a journal of her voyage out.
 It is the resulting document that is the subject of discussion here because of its curiously complex character.
 It is difficult to pin down whether it is better seen as a journal, letter, memoir, something else entirely, or whether it is actually two or perhaps even three separate kinds of documents, as it has some attributes of all of them, but lacks others.